VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P8S_Part1.md

 ___

 + **<u>Fourfold Fires</u>:**
-Four proximity AoEs will appear on each intercardial dealing <span class='magic'>magical damage</span>.
+Four proximity AoEs will appear on each intercardinal dealing <span class='magic'>magical damage</span>.
 Once it resolves, lava puddles will spawn at the impact points.

 ___